MilosKozak/ruffy/README.md

 * Android below 4.2
 * Lineage 7+ with latest nightly
+* Android 8.1+

 What must I change to use another Android version?

 * nothing, you just can not use another version!
+* but maybe you can upgrade to Android 8.1 or use some Distribution for your mobile that is based on LineageOS

 Why?